Introduction to Maryland Slot Machine Casino Gambling

 - Pari-Mutuel Wagering: 18

-In 2008, Maryland voters approved a constitutional amendment authorizing slot machines at five locations in the state.
-This included a licensing and regulatory legal framework for casino operators, employees, and contractors as well as specifying where to spend state gaming proceeds.
+In 2008, Maryland voters approved having slot machines at five locations.
+This constitutional amendment included a licensing and regulatory legal framework for casino operators, employees, and contractors as well as specifying where to allocate state gaming income tax revenue.

-In 2012.
-Maryland voters approved a gaming expansion bill legally allowing table games at Maryland casinos.
-It also allowed a sixth Maryland casino.
-This gambling license was awarded in December 2013, resulting in MGM National Harbor opening 3 years later.
+In 2012, Maryland voters further approved a gaming expansion bill allowing table games at Maryland’s casinos as well as a sixth casino.
+This last gambling license, awarded in December 2013, resulted in MGM National Harbor’s opening three years later.

 Slot Machine Private Ownership in Maryland